SpongePowered/SpongeDocs/source/admins/server-setup.rst

 -  On server start-up using the Sponge CoreMod, it will attempt to load all files in the "mods" folder.
 These files must be plugins written specifically for Sponge, using the Sponge API.
-Bukkit plugins *will not work* unless there as also some kind of functioning thurd-party compatibility-layer plugin, such as *Pore* (still a work in progress).
+Bukkit plugins *will not work* unless there as also some kind of functioning third-party compatibility-layer plugin, such as *Pore* (still a work in progress).
 For information about Bukkit plugins, see :doc:`../bukkit-compatibility`